Time Games

 Tell the Time Game

-have to stop the clock then enter the time.
-In the AM or PM game you have to enter the time
+the clock then enter the time.
+In the AM or PM game you have to enter the time and whether

-and whether it's AM or PM.
-In the 24 hour clock game you have to stop the clock then enter the
+it's AM or PM.
+In the 24-hour clock game you have to stop the clock then enter the time in a

 |